NeptuneMagicSauce/CatPi/README.md

 - button fullscreen
 - fixed size? size of pi screen?
 -> automatic size, maximized or fullscreen on small screen
+- another sub panel
+- plug the relay from c++
+- into a button
 - gpio from c
 do gpio from c -> relay before weight read doc https://www.kernel.org/doc/Documentation/gpio/sysfs.txt